OCTOPUS

 Octopus transforms the power bank into a portable communal network like a campfire of energy.

-While traditional power banks suggest “my battery,”
+While traditional power banks suggest “my battery,” Octopus promotes the idea of “our energy.”

 Its user becomes more than just a consumer they become a host of shared power.